 - Rinse and drain the salmon after soaking.
 In the inner pot of the IP, evenly spread half of the sliced onions.
 Position the salmon steaks snugly beside each other on top of the onions.
 Just place the remaining pieces on top.

 - Sprinkle the peppercorns, the remaining onion, garlic and the ginger slices then add the peppers.
-Combine the water, vinegar, patis, salt in a small bowl and pour over the salmon.
+Combine the water, vinegar, patis and salt in a small bowl and pour over the salmon.
 Lastly, add the oil.
-Pour a little more oil until it’s the same level as the fish.

 - Cover, seal the vent and set to Manual for 60 minutes.
 Then, natural release after 15 minutes.
 Serve with steamed rice.
 Enjoy!